-When using the term "U.S. stockholder," we mean a beneficial owner of shares of our capital stock who is, for U.S. federal income tax purposes:
+When using the term "U.S. stockholders," we mean a beneficial owner of shares of our common stock who is, for U.S. federal income tax purposes:

-- a citizen or resident of the United States; - a corporation or other entity treated as a corporation for U.S. federal income tax purposes created or organized in or under the laws of the United States or of any state thereof or in the District of Columbia, unless regulations provide otherwise; - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust whose administration is subject to the primary supervision of a U.S. court and which has one or more U.S. persons who have the authority to control all substantial decisions of the trust
+- o a citizen or resident of the United States; - o a corporation or other entity treated as a corporation for U.S. federal income tax purposes created or organized in or under the laws of the United States or of any state thereof or in the District of Columbia, unless regulations provide otherwise; - o an estate the income of which is subject to U.S. federal income taxation regardless of its source; or o a trust whose administration is subject to the primary supervision of a U.S. court and which has one or more U.S. persons who have the authority to control all substantial decisions of the trust.

 If a partnership holds shares of our capital stock, the tax treatment of a partner in the partnership will generally depend upon the status of the partner and the activities of the partnership.
-If you are a partner of a partnership holding shares of our capital stock, you should consult with your tax advisor regarding the consequences of the ownership and disposition of shares of our capital stock.
+If you are a partner of a partnership holding shares of our capital stock, you should consult with your own tax advisor regarding the consequences of the ownership and disposition of shares of our capital stock.

-Distributions Generally.
+Distributions.
 Distributions out of our current or accumulated earnings and profits, other than capital gain dividends, will be taxable to U.S. stockholders as ordinary income.
 For this purpose, our earnings and profits will be allocated first to our outstanding preferred stock and then to our outstanding common stock.
 Provided we qualify as a REIT, dividends paid by us will not be eligible for the dividends received deduction generally available to U.S. stockholders that are corporations.
+Dividends received from REITs are generally not eligible to be taxed at the preferential qualified dividend income rates applicable to individual U.S. stockholders who receive dividends from taxable C corporations pursuant to the 2003 Act.
+An exception applies, however, and individual U.S. stockholders are taxed at such rates on dividends designated by and received from REITs, to the extent that the dividends are attributable to (i) "REIT taxable income" that the REIT previously retained in the prior year, and on which it was subject to corporate level tax, (ii) dividends received by the REIT from taxable domestic C corporations, and certain foreign corporations or (iii) income from sales of appreciated property acquired from C corporations in carryover basis transactions that has been subject to tax.